maptv/decalendar/docs/decalendar.md

 : Gregorian calendar holidays that happen to fall on `Decalendar` rest days {#tbl-holidays}

 In the table above, the last digit of the day of the month numbers of dates in February, June, and July are the same as the last digit of their day numbers.
 This pattern is maintained in all common years, but in leap years the last digits of the day of the month and day of the year numbers match in February, April, and May.
-The table below shows the number that has to be added to the day of the month number to get the corresponding day of the `dek` number in each month in common years (365) and leap years (366).
+The table below shows the number that has to be added to the day of the month number to get the corresponding `dotd` number in each month in common years (365) and leap years (366).

 | Month     | 365 | 366 |
 | ------    | --- | --- |